 Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

-The NBA always has a select few athletes whose overwhelming popularity transcends the sport itself.
-These celebrity athletes are recognizable to the diehard fan and casual observer alike.
-But what about those mega stars’ contemporaries?
-There are the generational talents, cult heroes, and Davids who never feared staring their Goliaths in the eye.
-Let’s take a look at some of the past stars and ballers whose names have lost the luster their fantastic careers still deserve.
+NBA history features a select few athletes whose popularity transcends the sport itself.
+These celebrity stars are recognizable to die-hard and casual fans alike.
+But what about the generational talents, cult heroes, and Davids who never feared staring Goliath in the eye.
+Let’s take a look at some of the ballers whose names have lost the luster their careers nevertheless demand.
 What are these forgotten NBA players up to today?

 1. Mehmet Okur